JorgeGF24/teller_project/README.md

 This is my implementation of what is described in https://test.teller.engineering/, part of the process of applying to a job at Teller.

+Teller has changed their application process since then.

 ## Implementation comments

 In order to simulate an environment close to what Teller works with, I have implemented two servers: